Samsung TV Remote Not Working? Fix in Minutes

 • Buy a replacement Samsung TV remote.

-Simply download the SmartThings Remote App from the Android Play store or the Apple App store and install on your phone.
+Simply download the SmartThings Remote App from the Android Play Store or the Apple App Store and install it on your phone.

 If you have not installed SmartThings onto your TV and it didn’t come pre-installed, you now need to do this from the Apps menu, which you should be able to do using the buttons on your TV, or the remote if possible.